 |50% Max $520||48 Hours||Play now |

 Filipinos are free to make sports bets on NCAA basketball if done through legal channels.
-To keep it the most simple, sports wagers for Filipinos are easiest via offshore casino websites.
+In this case, that means that betting action must be limited to legal offshore sportsbook sites.

 About the National Collegiate Athletic Association

-The NCAA saw a sizeable amount of growth in the 1950s, and after some issues between the 1960s and 1980s, the league expanded again in the 1990s and 2000s.
-Today, ten Metro Manila teams make up the NCAA as the association plays its 95th season to date.
+The NCAA saw a sizable amount of growth in the 1950s, and after some issues between the 1960s and 1980s, the league expanded again in the 1990s and 2000s.
+Today, 10 Metro Manila teams make up the NCAA.

 Teams that make up the NCAA

 Ten teams make up the NCAA in the Philippines.
-Like the UAAP, all the teams are located in Metro Manila.
+Like the rival collegiate UAAP league, all its teams are located in Metro Manila.

 - Arellano University Chiefs